-The --emake-root option (or the EMAKE\ROOT environment variable) specifies the EFS root directory [or directories] location.
+The --emake-root option (or the EMAKE_ROOT environment variable) specifies the EFS root directory [or directories] location.
 All files under the Electric Make root directory are automatically mirrored on each Agent.

 Electric Make uses the current directory as the default if no other root directory is specified.
-You must specify the correct root directory [or directories] or the build may fail because Electric Make cannot find the necessary files to complete the build or resolve dependencies.
+You must specify the correct root directory (or directories) or the build might fail because Electric Make cannot find the necessary files to complete the build or resolve dependencies.